RicardoRB/superchat-backend-challenge-ricardo/README.md

 ## Notes

+- The project is a monolithic created with a CRUD architecture in order to provide a simple project.
+I would recommend a different architecture (as CQRS/Event Source) for a microservice architecture
 - This project doesn't have any JWT implementation, some codes are assigned to FIXME when the current customer may be needed
-- The project is designed to handle different providers in a flexible way but just an example for whatsapp is created
+- The project is designed to handle different providers in a flexible way but just an example for whatsapp [WhatsappDelegate.kt], but it can be created another custom [ProviderConversation.kt] (SMS, email, Telegram,...)
 - There is integration test and unit tests, but it doesn't cover the entire code.
 You can play around without the need to run the project
 - The project's configuration has create-drop database, it means that will create the tables thanks to spring-data